jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

     AssertionError: True is not false

-  it fails for the line that passed before.
-When I make the :ref:`function<functions>` return its input
+  the test fails for the line that passed before

+* I make the :ref:`function<functions>` return its input

   .. code-block:: python